Skip to main content

 Minimum Payment

 Understanding the minimum monthly payment on any credit card is critically important.
 The terms of a card will require you to pay a minimum amount by a set date each month.
-The minimum payment it exactly what it sounds like.
+The minimum payment is exactly what it sounds like.
 It represents the lowest amount you must pay each month.
 Minimum payments are typically calculated as a percentage of your outstanding balance on the credit card.
 The higher your credit card balance, the higher your minimum payment will be.

 Take note that your card’s minimum payment is printed on the front of your monthly statement.
 You can also check your minimum payment online when you log into your account.
-Knowing the minimum payment and the penalties for failing to it will help you to avoid unwanted problems.
+Knowing the minimum payment and the penalties for failing to make it will help you to avoid unwanted problems.

 Penalties and Charges